lieblb/tiltr/README.md

 An integrity error happened, but it happened directly after an autosave and a crash was triggered, which indicates that the autosave simply didn't run in the specified time frame.
-Sporadical errors of this kind doenot indicate a structural bug in ILIAS but simply mean that you have too much load on your server.
+Sporadical errors of this kind do not indicate a structural bug in ILIAS but simply mean that you have too much load on your server.

 * `integrity`